40 Hours Weekly, plus overtime as agreed

 Able to communicate in writing, including receiving instructions and recording shift logs.

 Computer literate, including the ability to use Microsoft Word accurately and efficiently.

 Able to carry out monitoring patrols across indoor and outdoor areas including four floors and two stairways, and to deal with any issues arising.

-Able to carry out cleaning and DIY tasks.
+Able to carry out regular or occasional cleaning tasks.

 Able to deal appropriately with difficult and demanding situations, including situations involving conflict and aggression.

 Able to operate to standard procedures.